nionis/bancor-conversion-widget/README.md

-# Blockchain Conversion Widget WIP
+# Bancor Conversion Widget WIP

+Tiny, fast and simple alternative to the official Bancor Widget.